rancher/rancher.github.io/rancher/v1.6/en/kubernetes/rbac/index.md

 ```

 Any member of the team `mycompany-research` should now have the ability to view, but not modify, most resources in the cluster.

-> **Note:** Currently, you can apply permissions to specific groups in kubernetes RBAC, but you must invite the individuals of the group to the environment.
-Inviting groups to an environment currently does not support kubernetes RBAC.

 #### Giving all users access to list namespaces